ecoffey/ecoffey.github.com/philosophy.md

 ### Architecture & Code

 All things in Software Engineering are about tradeoffs.
 Architecture and code are never finished, and are always changing in response to a diverse & dynamic set of constraints and needs.
 I really like the concept of [Innovation Tokens](https://mcfunley.com/choose-boring-technology) to help guide where it makes sense to invest your creativity and engineering in solving problems.
-I believe that when designing a system and implementing it in code it's important to balance between over-fitting to the immediate problem at end and making something so abstract it makes solving any problem more difficult in the short term.
+I believe that when designing a system and implementing it in code it's important to balance between over-fitting to the immediate problem at hand, and making something so abstract it makes solving any problem more difficult in the short term.

 ### Hiring and Interviewing